 Though the Federation no longer existed and the ideology it represented had well been cast aside, the secret police that had long kept China's proles suppressed had remained, continuing their role as the Eunuch's main enforcement arm when the Britannian forces were either inadequate or unwilling.
 While Calares' jackboots mostly contended themselves with the CLA and the rest of Area 22's militant factions, it was the MSS that maintained the Eunuchs' reign of terror upon the docile, non-rebelling Numbers, both to ensure the status quo and simply because they had the power.
 This, expectedly, included everything from day to day "disappearances" to lesser ghetto purges to monitoring higher profile officials in the Area; chances were even Calares and other Britannian nobles were kept under their watch.
 The more things changed the more they stayed the same it seemed.

 Soon enough, the two were close enough that Setsuna and his partner could depict them.
-Both wore standard MSS garb, which were dark blue clones of the CLA uniform with commissar caps, black gloves and black armbands that depicted the organization insignia, a downward pointed jian impaling the Chinese Sun over a red oval.
+Both wore standard MSS garb, which were clones of the standard CLA uniform with commissar caps, black gloves and redarmbands that depicted the organization insignia, an upward pointed jian impaling a red and gold outline shield - one that displayed the Chinese Sun, the Vermillion Forbidden Palace and the Great Wall in descending order - over a golden laurel.
 The respective rank insignia indicated either as a Second Lieutenant.
 Alongside those uniforms, both men also wore overly angry and sadistic expressions that one equated to people in their line of work; the kind of expressions one would find on schoolyard bullies and hired muscle.
 More or less what was expected.

 From there, the two ninja slowly turned and entered a nearby building, which appeared to be an abandoned tea shop, while the pursuing MSS officials continued after them, calling throughout.
 They kept walking deeper into the building until one of the officials drew his pistol and fired a bullet right over Setsuna's shoulder.
 "Don't move!" the shooter glowered.